Digimon Adventure tri.: Critical reception

-Writing for Den of Geek, Shamus Kelley cited Adventure tri. as a failure, criticizing the writing style and convoluted resolutions, the excessive fan service, the use of characters only to "spouting off pointless anime platitudes," and its lack of ambition and innovation, "It feels like every movie in this series was made independent of each other.
+Writing for Den of Geek, Shamus Kelley cited Adventure tri. as a failure, criticizing the writing style and convoluted resolutions, the excessive fan service, the use of characters only to "[spout] off pointless anime platitudes," and its lack of ambition and innovation, "It feels like every movie in this series was made independent of each other.
 Sure there are cool scenes and moments in all of the films but when viewed as a whole they don’t thematically tie together.
 They don’t even emotionally tie together."